What is HSML&C?

 If you have questions, please contact our Program Director - Ian Rutledge at firstname.lastname@example.org or 864.283.6800 ext.
 22.

-Are you a high school student in a club and looking to register for the conference?
+Are you a high school student in an existing club and looking to register for the conference?

 Need some help preparing for the conference?
 Check out these training videos: